- Published on Wednesday, July 5, 2023, last updated

 How to Open a Pull Request in GitHub

-There are many ways to open a pull request in GitHub, the three most commons are:
+There are many ways to open pull requests in GitHub, the three most common are:

-This initial window lets you write a title and a description for your pull request, which will help your reviewers when they receive the request.
+This initial window lets you write a title and a description for your pull requests, which will help your reviewers when they receive the request.
 You can also:

 - assign reviewers,